 National and international joint research projects

-German Ministry for Education and Research (BMBF) within the framework of the Medical Informatics Initiative (MI-I, 2015) in the MIRACUM Consortium.
+Participation in the MIRACUM Consortium funded by the German Ministry for Education and Research (BMBF) within the framework of the Medical Informatics Initiative, which was launched in 2015.

 - Maros ME, Capper D, Jones DTW, Hovestadt V, von Deimling A, Pfister SM, et al. Machine learning workflows to estimate class probabilities for precision cancer diagnostics on DNA methylation microarray data.
 Nat Protoc.
 2020;15:479-512